StingraySoftware/HENDRICS/docs/scripts/cli.rst

       --npfact NPFACT       Size of search parameter space --n-transient-intervals N_TRANSIENT_INTERVALS
                             Number of transient intervals to investigate
-      -n NBIN, --nbin NBIN  Number of phase bins of the profile --segment-size SEGMENT_SIZE
+      -n, --nbin NBIN       Number of phase bins of the profile --segment-size SEGMENT_SIZE
                             Size of the event list segment to use (default None, implying the whole observation)